Faculty: Aaswath Raman

 A.B., Physics & Astronomy and Astrophysics, Harvard University

 Aaswath Raman is Assistant Professor of Electrical and Systems Engineering at the University of Pennsylvania.
-His research interests include nanophotonics, metamaterials, radiative heat transfer, machine learning and renewable energy systems.
-He is also Co-Founder and was founding CEO of SkyCool Systems, where he led the development and commercialization of daytime radiative sky cooling, a technology that he originated while a Research Associate at Stanford University beginning in 2013.
+His research interests include metamaterials, nanophotonics, machine learning and renewable energy systems.
+He was previously a Research Associate at Stanford University, where he originated a research program on radiative sky cooling.

-He is the recipient of the Sir James Lougheed Award of Distinction from the Government of Alberta, Canada, the SPIE Green Photonics Award for his work on solar cell research and the Stanford Postdoctoral Research Award.
-In recognition of his breakthroughs in developing radiative sky cooling, in 2015 Aaswath was named one of MIT Technology Review’s Innovators Under 35 (TR35) as an Energy Pioneer
+He is the recipient of the Sir James Lougheed Award of Distinction from the Government of Alberta, Canada, the SPIE Green Photonics Award for his work on solar cell research, and the Stanford Postdoctoral Research Award.
+In recognition of his breakthroughs in developing radiative sky cooling, in 2015 Aaswath was named one of MIT Technology Review’s Innovators Under 35 (TR35) as an Energy Pioneer.
+Recently, Aaswath was invited to speak at TED 2018.

 Awards & Fellowships